VladKopanev/zio-saga/README.md

 | --- | --- | --- |
 | [![Build Status][Badge-Travis]][Link-Travis] | [![Coverage Status][Badge-Codecov]][Link-Codecov] | [![Release Artifacts][Badge-SonatypeReleases]][Link-SonatypeReleases] |

-This library helps to implement Saga Pattern in purely functional way.
+Build your transactions in purely functional way.

-It allows you to compose your requests and compensating actions in one distributed transaction without boilerplate.
+ZIO-SAGA allows you to compose your requests and compensating actions from Saga pattern in one transaction without any boilerplate.

-Backed by ZIO it adds a simple abstraction called Saga that takes the responsibility of proper composition of both requests to other systems and associated compensating actions.
+Backed by ZIO it adds a simple abstraction called Saga that takes the responsibility of proper composition of effects and associated compensating actions.

 # Getting started